auth0/docs/articles/tokens/index.md

 ## Access Token

-The Access Token, commonly referred to as `access_token`, is a random, opaque string and was used to call portions of the Auth0 Management API (API v1) and the `/userinfo` endpoint within the Auth0 Authentication API.
+The Access Token, commonly referred to as `access_token`, is a credential that can be used by a client to access an API.
+Auth0 uses access tokens to protect access to the Auth0 Management API.

 [More information](/tokens/access_token)